starnowski/posmulten/README.md

 All application should have implemented tenant column checks.
 Not to mention if those application would be writen in different programing languages.

+Other approach is that database engine is going to handle tenant column checks.
+Of course not all database engine support such feature.
+TODO

 # TODO How sql query looks like for shared schema
 # TODO How Posmulten is doing this?